Anish-08/Snake_Game/README.md

 # Snake_Game
 Team Name - Late Current

-Team members - Anish Kulkarni and Aparna Agrawal
+Team members - Anish Yogesh Kulkarni and Aparna Agrawal

 An enhanced version of the popular game snake.
 Here as the game progresses obstacles are added.